 However, I also recommend that you don’t go completely digital.
 Prep any paper copies ahead of time, staple them in order, and consider highlighting or “tabbing” any sections that will need signatures.
 When you are organizing all of the papers involved, keep them in order of when you will need them – this will keep you from digging through piles of chaos in the meeting.

-The Most Important Thing You Can Do To Have a Smooth IEP MeetingThis is not a time when you want to lack clarity or leave anything out.
-Keep in mind that not everyone may be knowledgeable about SPED specific terms or processes, so no jargon or acronyms.
+This is not a time when you want to lack clarity or leave anything out.
+Keep in mind that not everyone may be knowledgeable about special education specific terms or processes, so no jargon or acronyms.
 You want everyone to feel comfortable and heard.
-Take the time to answer questions, and be patient with where anyone in the meeting may or may not understand.
+Take the time to answer questions, learn what not to say in an IEP meeting, and be patient with where anyone in the meeting may or may not understand.

-And finally, keep in mind that these meetings can be met with a wide variety of emotions on the parents’ side.
+And finally, keep in mind that these IEP meetings can be met with a wide variety of emotions on the parents’ side.
 Some families are comfortable in this scenario (whether from experience or just due to their personality) and will engage well with the intention of the meeting.
 Other parents may come in with pre-conceived ideas or even negative past experiences that influence their attitude toward the meeting itself.